popdemtech/smartsite/walkthrough/2_Basics/7_1_click_tracker.md

 updatedAt  | DATE
 ```

 To find how many times the button has been clicked, a SQL `COUNT(*)` command can be used.
 This data model has the additional benefit of saving user information with the click event.
-This will be aided by the authentication system, and allows for a follow-up feature of displaying how many times a particular user has clicked the button.
+This allows for a follow-up feature of displaying how many times a particular user has clicked the button.

 Generate a model and migration using Sequelize's `model:generate` command, and migrate the database with `db:migrate`.